AleksandrHovhannisyan/aleksandrhovhannisyan.com/_notes/2020-07-12-test-localhost-on-mobile.md

 ---
 title: How to Test Localhost on Mobile (with ngrok)
-description: Made changes to your site that you want to test or share with others, without deploying?
-Learn how to easily test localhost on mobile using ngrok.
+description: Learn how to easily test localhost on mobile using ngrok, without deploying a single line of code.
 keywords: [test localhost on mobile]
 tags: [dev, mobile, testing]
 comments_id: 47
+redirect_from: /blog/dev/test-localhost-on-mobile/
 ---

 Long ago, mobile-first development was a fancy new trend on the horizon of web development.
 Now, it's practically the industry standard.
 It's no secret that [Google uses mobile-first indexing](https://developers.google.com/search/mobile-sites/mobile-first-indexing), and mobile has consistently accounted for [nearly 50% of global web traffic](https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/#:~:text=Mobile%20accounts%20for%20approximately%20half,since%20the%20beginning%20of%202017.) since 2017.